-Hardness testing involves applying a constant load via a rounded or pointed object, under controlled conditions, to create an indentation in a metal surface.
+Hardness testing is a non-destructive test method that involves applying a constant load via a rounded or pointed object, under controlled conditions, to create an indentation in a metal surface.
 This is then measured to determine the hardness of the material.

-Hardness affects a wide range of physical characteristics, such as how much the metal will wear, scratch or stand up to stress.
+Hardness affects a wide range of physical characteristics, such as how much the metal will wear, scratch, or withstand stress.